tammerb/mae298-autonomous-vehicle-gnc-astrobee/README.md

 ```

 ### Flying Astrobee: TELEOP
-Enter the docker container and source the ros commands with
+In a new terminal from the one you launched the sim from, enter ("attach to") the docker container and source the ros commands with
 ```
 docker attach astrobee_sim_container
 source /root/freeflyer_build/native/devel/setup.bash